2- Easy illustration for LU decomposition for 2×2 matrix.

 Now we will start with the lower /upper decomposition of LU’s triangulation method.

 The lower matrix property is a matrix.
-That has a diagonal, which is not zero and the lower corner has a value that is not zero while for the upper corner, each element will be=0.
+It has a diagonal that is not zero, and the lower corner has a value that is not zero.
+For the upper corner, each element will be=0.

 On the contrary, the upper matrix is a matrix that has a diagonal of zero and the upper corner is also non-zero, while the lower corner is =zero.
 Just why this is called a lower matrix it is enclosed by a diagonal and lower bottom While the upper matrix is enclosed by the diagonal and the upper right-hand side.